skranz/RTutorSAGI/README.md

 # *** 103 secs later...  asked for hint.
 ```

-In the original problem set only the automatic hint was shown.
-I wanted to keep it, since it provided valuable information for different mistakes.
+In the original problem set, only the automatic hint was shown.
+I wanted to keep it, since it provides valuable information for different mistakes.
 But it did not help users that mixed up `X` and `x`.
 Here is the modified chunk in the solution file:

 ```r
 X = cbind(1,p)